RanaAlsayyari/WebTechnologies-IT329/README.md

 This project is an Online Interior Design Consultation System designed to connect clients with professional interior designers.
 The platform allows clients to request consultations, share their design preferences, and receive expert advice and design suggestions.

-Technologies Used
+### Technologies Used

-- Backend:
+Backend:
--- PHP (MySQLi, MAMP)
+- PHP (MySQLi, MAMP)
--- jQuery
+- jQuery

-- Frontend:
+Frontend:
-HTML
+- HTML
-JavaScript
+- JavaScript
-CSS
+- CSS

 Team:
 - Rana Alsayyari